Millie’s Guide to UI/UX Design

-Every designer’s first step is to identify a problem that needs to be solved.
-That involves learning how to effectively balance the business objectives, people, budget, tools and skills involved in order to reach a feasible solution.
-If a product design has been successful, then the user will be able to see a reflection of their needs and desires in the product.
+Every designer's first step is to identify a problem that needs solving.
+This involves learning how to effectively balance the business objectives, people, budget, tools, and skills to reach a feasible solution.
+If a product design is successful, then users will see a reflection of their needs and desires in the product.

 How do different work roles and responsibilities affect a product designer’s process?

 Netflix is a global content platform and production company, but within it, there are many moving parts.
 Ivan specifically focuses on Netflix’s dubbing workflow.
 This means he designs tools that support the process of dubbing — re-recording new dialogue and adding it to video content that has already been shot — as a means of translating foreign-language films into the audience's language.